-- (b) use best practice methods, or nationally agreed standards or methods, for monitoring areas that allow for comparability; and - (c) to the extent possible, where tangata whenua agree, use scientific monitoring methods and mātauranga Māori and tikanga Māori monitoring methods equally; and - (d) recognise the importance of long-term trends in monitoring results, and the relationship between results and the overall state of indigenous biodiversity; and - (e) establish methods, such as action plans, for responding to monitoring that indicates the objectives of this National Policy Statement will not be met. - (3) Methods and timeframes may include different methods and timeframes relating to SNAs and identified taonga but, if national monitoring methods are available, must use those methods.
+- (c) to the extent possible, where tangata whenua agree, use scientific monitoring methods and mātauranga Māori and tikanga Māori monitoring methods equally; and - (d) recognise the importance of long-term trends in monitoring results, and the relationship between results and the overall state of indigenous biodiversity; and - (e) establish methods, such as action plans, for responding to monitoring that indicates the objectives of this National Policy Statement will not be met. - (3) Methods and timeframes may include different methods and timeframes relating to SNAs and identified taonga but, if national monitoring methods are available, must use those methods.